 Welcome, VOICES!
 (Greg Crowther)

-Panel on research/theory relevant to educational music, including the following 3 contributions (not necessarily in this order)
+Panel on research/theory relevant to educational music, including the following 3 contributions (in this order)

 Since ancient times songs have been used for teaching and learning.
 We often think of melody as providing a mnemonic device for recalling information, but songs have the ability to engage students in learning at a much more conceptual level.
 Dissertation research completed in 2011 shows that especially for middle school students, songs that are rich in content can be used to build conceptual understanding through prolonged engagement, vocabulary building, providing alternative explanations and stimulating the brain through multiple neural networks.
 Especially for today's learners who are digital natives and always wired with earbuds and an MP3 player, science songs are a great way to stimulate learning if implemented appropriately and with some simple guidelines.
 In this session I will share research and strategies and for using science content songs for learning.